-The quality of a reputation calculation should be regularly assessed.
-As we've stated, reputation calculations are based on a number of factors.
+The quality of a reputation algorithm should be regularly assessed.
+As stated, reputation algorithms take into account a number of factors.
+The goal of a reputation algorithm is to process identity transactions into a reputation that is easy to work with.
 However, simply returning a score can lead to false confidence.
-For example, suppose that reputation is based on a history of past interactions between two parties.
-If meta data about the transactions is not available, such as number, type, and so on, then a good, or bad, score should not carry as much weight as it otherwise might.
+For example, suppose that reputation is based on a history of past interactions between only two parties.
+If meta data describing transactions is not available, scores based on this data might inappropriately carry as much weight as other calculations that utilize more comprehensive transaction data.

 In A Reputation and Trust Management Broker Framework for Web Applications, Lin et al. describe a multi-level hierarchy for calculating reputation in a distributed way in peer-to-peer networks.
-[16] Examining Lin's work leads us to two conclusions:
+[15] Examining Lin's work leads us to two conclusions:

-- Reputation response should have an accompanying audit trail of external brokers and services used to calculate the reputation. - Confidence measures such as the quantity of feedback transactions used during a reputation calculation can be used to evaluate the quality of a reputation framework response.
+- 1. Reputation response should have an accompanying audit trail of external brokers and services used to calculate the reputation. - 2.
+Confidence measures such as the quantity of feedback transactions used during a reputation calculation can be used to evaluate the quality of a reputation framework response.